rebelsky/sams-assorted-musings-reflections/promoting-diversity-in-cs-at-grinnell.md

 We've worked hard to be a friendly, welcoming department.
 When we designed our new space, we made sure that the Commons was especially welcoming.
-I like that we're a place that has a fridge, microwave, and coffee urn that students can use.
-I appreciate our SEPC's [3] help in making our department a welcoming space.
+I like that we're a place that has a fridge, microwave, and coffee urn that students can use [3].
+I appreciate our SEPC's [4] help in making our department a welcoming space.
 I appreciate our many majors' help in making our department a welcoming spaces.
 It's certainly changed a lot in the twenty years I've been here.
-When we did recent exit interviews with students, I regularly heard that our labs were a particularly strong space, because you could always count on another student to help you out when you were having difficulty [4].
+When we did recent exit interviews with students, I regularly heard that our labs were a particularly strong space, because you could always count on another student to help you out when you were having difficulty [5].
 We have evening tutors to help; but it's not just them.
 It's that almost any student you ask will try to help.
 That's a huge change from when I first arrived at Grinnell, and it's a really important one.